alissacrane123/Module-2-Resources/week-4/d1-browser-basics/lecture_notes.md

 	 - execute script when DOM is ready (before DOMContentLoaded event)
 	 - only for external scripts (with src attrib)
 	 - scripts still execute in "document order" (top down)
-5. `async` attributee
+5. `async` attribute
-	 - script will be executed as soon as it’s ready and the dom is loaded
+	 - script will be executed as soon as it’s ready
+	 - blocks the DOM from loading
+	 - use if script isn't dependent on DOM loading and want scripts to execute as soon as they have loaded
 	 - async scripts dont wait for eachother
 	 	 - small script will run before large even if placed after large
 	 - "load first order" so don't use if order matters (scripts dependent on each other)
-6. can use both to cover all bases
+6. can use both
 	 - older browsers may not support `async`
 	 - will fall back to `defer` behavior